rpi-pal/rpi-pal/README.md

 rpi-pal = "0.22.1"
 ```

-If your project requires `embedded-hal` trait implementations, specify either
+If your project requires `embedded-hal` trait implementations, specify the
-the `hal` or `hal-unproven` feature flag in the dependency declaration.
+`hal` feature flag in the dependency declaration.

 ```toml
 [dependencies]